hflicka/ardensyntax-eclipse-plugin/README.md

 ## Build Instructions

-To build this bundle of plugins, import all projects into an Eclipse IDE with xText Plugin installed, then generate the language artifacts of arden.xtext.
+To build this bundle of plugins follow these steps:

+* Import all projects into an
+  Eclipse IDE with xText Plugin installed, then generate the language artifacts of arden.xtext.

-For the arden2bytecode-compiler plugin, you need to place a compiled version of JewelCli 0.6 into the root directory of the project.
+* For the arden2bytecode-compiler plugin, you need to place a compiled version of JewelCli 0.6 into the root directory of the project.
   Details are mentioned in:
-eclipse-plugin/arden2bytecode-compiler/README.md
+  `eclipse-plugin/arden2bytecode-compiler/README.md`

-Finally build the plugins, the feature and the update site.
+*  Finally build the plugins, the feature and the update site.

+For more details on building the distinct projects have a look at the README.md files in the respective project subdirectories.
+These are:

+* `eclipse-plugin\arden2bytecode-compiler\README.md`
+* `eclipse-plugin\arden2bytecode-plugin\README.md`
+* `eclipse-plugin\update-site\README.md`